agda/agda-stdlib/notes/style-guide.md

   ```

 * As can be seen in the example above, function arrows at line breaks
-  should  always go at the end of the line rather the beginning of the
+  should  always go at the end of the line rather than the beginning of the
   next line.

 #### Module parameters